Let’s move! With our gradual re-opening, we have weekly classes offered on a revised schedule and limited in-studio capacity.

 JAZZ Jazz shoes or dance sneakers are preferred.

-ZUMBA Dance sneakers or clean athletic shoes are preferred.
+HIP HOP Dance sneakers or clean street shoes are preferred.